 Guidance will begin with your class teachers, they will be able to tell you if you are suited to a subject or not.
-During the Options Day, you had the opportunity to find out about what is involved in the GCSE courses for each subject.
-Use your last report and the Parents' Afternoon on 26th January to see how you are progressing in a subject.
+During the Options process, you hve had the opportunity to find out about what is involved in the GCSE courses for each subject.
+Use your latest report to see how you are progressing in a subject.